keksnicoh/msc_thesis_dc_qjj/README.md

 # Dynamical Control of Quantum Josephson Junction

 This repository contains the [PDF of my master thesis][2] as well as a library which was used to perform numerical experiments.
+Additionally, the slides of the [pre-thesis talk][3] and the [colloqium][4] are provided.

 The optical lindblad master equation solver is implemented seperately in the [qoptical][1] project.
 This library contains specialized hamiltonians.